trailofbits/testing-handbook/content/docs/languages/rust/60-model-checking.md

 If Kani finds a `FAILURE`, then we can generate example values that will trigger the failure with one of two methods:

-* Generating a normal unit test with `cargo kani --concrete-playback=print -Z concrete-playback`
+* Printing a unit test that reproduces the failure with `cargo kani -Z concrete-playback --concrete-playback=print`
-* [Generating an HTML report](https://github.com/model-checking/kani/blob/8942fc8b21065efdca42ceda44f1eb18bfb0e1f1/CHANGELOG.md?plain=1#L328) with `cargo kani --visualize --enable-unstable`
+* [Writing that unit test directly into your source](https://model-checking.github.io/kani/reference/experimental/concrete-playback.html) with `cargo kani -Z concrete-playback --concrete-playback=inplace`, then replaying it via `cargo kani playback -Z concrete-playback -- <test_name>`

 {{< hint danger >}}
 Kani does not scale well for the following: